threethousandmonkeys/Fundamentals-of-Reinforcement-Learning/Sample-based-Learning-Methods/week4_note.md

 ### Lesson 3: Expected Sarsa
 * Describe the Expected Sarsa algorithm
+  * Sarsa estimates this expectation by sampling the next date from the environment and the next action from its policy.
+  *  the expected Sarsa algorithm explicitly computes the expectation under its policy, which is more expensive than sampling but has lower variance.

 * Describe Expected Sarsa’s behaviour in an example MDP
 * Understand how Expected Sarsa compares to Sarsa control
 * Understand how Expected Sarsa can do off-policy learning without using importance sampling